magento/devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 `crons` supports the following:

 *	`spec`: The cron specification.
-The minimum is once per 5 minutes.
+The minimum interval is once per 5 minutes.
 *	`cmd`: The command to execute.

 A sample Magento cron job follows: